astrellon/simple-data-store/README.md

 Goes to the history index.
 If it is out of outs, the index is the same as the current one or history is disabled then nothing is trigged.

+## Benchmarks
+There's a benchmarks folder with more details however the summery is that SimpleDataStore is roughly similar to redux in terms of performance.

+The pros are that it doesn't really matter how many state modifiers you have because there's no additional lookup time to find them compared to reducers.

+The cons for very states, where the state is a primitive value or the reducer returns the whole state without needing to be combined it's slower than Redux.

+The main reason being that SimpleDataStore assumes that the state is always an object and the modifiers will always return a partial state and combines using `Object.assign`.
+Combined to Redux that always assumes a full state object.

 ## License
 MIT